-WebGPU Compute vs Render Pipeline Fundamentals for Spatial Workloads
+WebGPU Compute vs Render Pipeline Fundamentals

 WebGPU’s architecture explicitly decouples general-purpose GPU computation from rasterized output, a design choice that directly benefits geospatial data processing.
 While WebGL forced developers to abuse fragment shaders for compute tasks via framebuffer feedback loops, WebGPU provides dedicated compute pipelines that operate independently of the rendering context.
 Understanding this separation is foundational to building performant WebGPU Architecture for Spatial Visualization systems.
 Compute pipelines execute arbitrary data transformations—coordinate reprojection, spatial indexing, or tile generation—without incurring rasterization overhead.
 Render pipelines, conversely, are optimized for vertex assembly, primitive clipping, and fragment shading, making them ideal for final map rendering, heatmap generation, and vector overlay compositing.